 Chill Snowballs & Ice Cream

-Brothers Todd and John Hays have been serving up snowballs since the '80s, and they're keeping the tradition going with this new stand on Main Street in Reisterstown.
+Brothers Todd and John Hays have been serving up snowballs since the ’80s, and they’re keeping the tradition going with this stand on Main Street in Reisterstown.
 Equipped with ample seating, strung lights, and even a play area for kids, Chill certainly lives up to its name.
-There are plenty of treats to choose from, including sundaes, milkshakes, frozen coffees, and soft-serve "Candy Crushes" blended with chocolate-bar toppings.
+There are plenty of treats to choose from, including sundaes, milkshakes, frozen coffees, and soft-serve “Candy Crushes” blended with chocolate-bar toppings.
 But the snowballs are the stars of the show.
-Enjoy old favorites like cotton candy and Tutti Fruity, or switch it up with signature combos like "Jungle Chill" (coconut, mango, and pineapple) or "Tollhouse Cookie," mixed with vanilla buttercream, chocolate, and a signature cream flavor.
+Enjoy old favorites like cotton candy and Tutti Fruity, or switch it up with signature combos signature combos like “Jungle Chill,” which mixes coconut, mango, and pineapple.
 249 Main St. 443-461-5040

 This Bel Air institution began as a tiny structure off of Emmorton Road in the summer of 1981, and has remained a staple ever since.
 The classic dry-erase menu lists smoothies, milkshakes, and soft-serve ice cream, but the snowballs are the true highlight.
 Make your way up to the take-away window to quell summer sweet tooth cravings with flavors ranging from green apple and strawberry to signature mixes like the Tequila Sunrise (cherry, orange, and lemon) and Bahama Island (coconut, honeydew, and egg custard).
 101 E. Wheel Road., Bel Air, 410-569-2941

-Many locals have become acquainted with this local snowball chain, which has been around since the ’90s and boasts six shops scattered everywhere from Highlandtown to Middle River.
+Many locals have become acquainted with this local snowball chain, which has been around since the ’90s and boasts nine shops and stands scattered everywhere from Parkville to Brewers Hill.
 The stand has become known for its signature style, which tops its Styrofoam cups with a plastic dome cover and provides a long spoon for stirring.
 The brand has also made a habit of placing marshmallow in the middle of the ice—so don’t get discouraged if you have to dig around for it.
 Multiple locations including 3930 Fleet St.